Profile picture for user DianaCervantes

 About Diana

 Cervantes' research is focused on examining issues of racial equity within higher education, particularly relating to undergraduate Latin* students enrolled in community colleges.
 Her research includes overarching themes relating to Latino men, college access, and free college.
-Diana serves as the research assistant for the Center for Community College Student Engagement and she is also the managing editor for the Journal Committed to Social Change on Race and Ethnicity.
+Diana served as the research assistant for the Center for Community College Student Engagement and Project MALES.
+She was also the managing editor for the Journal Committed to Social Change on Race and Ethnicity.

 Contributions